In the Age of Technology, There are too many negative Effects Of Smartphones On Child Development.

 Using the built-in calculator in tests where it is not permitted, storing images or reference information to cheat in exams, and even trading answers with other students over chat during exams have all been observed in various schools.

-Such behavior hurts academic performance as well as a personality problem.
+Such behavior hurts academic performance as well as a personality problems.

 Children may stay up late talking to pals, playing video games, or reading through social media, causing weariness and restlessness over time.